TV Tropes Needs Your Help

 The show's typically starts off with Adam discussing whatever has caught in his craw that day.
 This includes current events but also complaining about Los Angeles (traffic, stupid laws, etc) and various minor aggravations of his that he can turn into hour-long rants (see Berserk Button

 below).
 Then usually a guest(s) will come or call in and Adam will interview them.
 Regulars include Matt Achity (Rotten Tomatoes

-owner), David Wild, a music journalist, and several fan-favorite comedians like David Allen Grier, Jo Koy, and Deaf Frat Guy.
+owner), David Wild, a music journalist, and several fan-favorite comedians like David Alan Grier, Jo Koy, and Deaf Frat Guy.
 The show ends with Alison's news segment, which may get through several news stories or just one, depending how much Adam riffs on each item.

 Other recurring bits include:

 - What Can't Adam Complain About (hint: nothing)

 - Definitely Not a Jew (odd criminal activity)